-You can obtain Apriltags with different ids and sizes here.
+You can obtain Apriltags with different ids and sizes in our Apriltag repo.

 Optical Markers require support for ARENA’s computer vision processing pipeline, which is supported by the custom camera access implemented in WebXR Viewer and XR Browser, and also by WebXR’s raw camera access currently implemented in Chrome.

 Check out the Platforms Section for details on browsers and platforms that support optical markers in ARENA.

 The ARENA localization solver for optical markers assumes that the device is in portrait orientation, and we recommend locking the device to landscape orientation.
 For example, the picture below shows a blue box at the origin scene.
 While not visible, the blue box is overlaid on an AprilTag anchoring the Scene.
 The device is in landscape orientation.